webrecorder/specs/wacz-ipfs/latest/index.md

 ### Splitting Uncompressed WARC Records

 If a WARC record is uncompressed (or is uncompressed at type of ingest into IPFS), we can insert additional split points before and after the payload.
-This results in the WARC + HTTP headers, as well as the two newlines, being stored in separate IPFS blocks (and having distinct CIDs as well)
+This results in the WARC + HTTP headers, as well as the two `\r\n` newlines, being stored in separate IPFS blocks (and having distinct CIDs as well)

 The following example is a response record for `http://example.com`.
 The WARC record data and HTTP header are located in the first chunk, followed by the response payload, and the two newlines that signify the end of the record.